cloudevents/spec/registry/spec.md

       # Repeat for each RESOURCE in the Group
-      "RESOURCEsUrl": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT,  # Total number resources
-      "RESOURCEs": {          # eg. "definitions" - only when ?inline is present "ID": {               # MUST match the "id" on the next line "id": "STRING",
+      "RESOURCEsUrl": "URL",  # URL to retrieve all nested Resources "RESOURCEsCount": INT,  # Total number of resources "RESOURCEs": {          # eg. "definitions" - only if ?inline is present "ID": {               # MUST match the "id" on the next line "id": "STRING",
           ... remaining RESOURCE ?meta and RESOURCE itself ...